rwnk-12/Apple-Podcast-CLI-Downloader/README.md

 # Apple Podcast Downloader

 A CLI tool to download podcasts directly from Apple Podcast URLs.
-It supports high-quality metadata extraction, automatic ID3 tagging, and an interactive menu for selecting specific episodes.

 ## Installation